 Since the outsourcing share in total expenses equals zero for a large number of firms, we replace our dependent variable with a binary outsourcing indicator that equals one if the firm reports a positive amount of outsourcing expenses and zero otherwise.
 Also, such a binary variable might be less vulnerable to measurement error compared to the ones that we use.
 The change of dependent variable does not alter our benchmark finding.
-Column (9) presents results where the dependent variable takes a value 1 if the share of outsourcing expenditure in total expenses is greater than zero, while column (10) does the same when the share of outsourcing expenditure in gross value-added is greater than zero.
+Columns (9) and (10) presents results where the dependent variable takes a value 1 if the share of outsourcing expenditure in total expenses is greater than zero.
 Our coefficient of interest is still positive and statistically significant.
-Put together, our results show a strong positive relationship between Chinese import competition and outsourcing of manufacturing activity by Indian manufacturing firms.
-This is consistent with our argument that import competition, by incentivizing firms to expand while reducing their markup raises the return to decreasing marginal costs by outsourcing.